Cherries, Nature’s Hidden Treasure

 At a minimum, the Iowa Department of Natural Resources (DNR) recommends bacteria and nitrate testing be performed at least once per year.
 Nitrates pose a threat to infants and pregnant or nursing mothers, while the presence of bacteria indicates a pathway for disease-causing bacteria to enter the well.
 You may also want to have your well water tested if you notice any changes in color, taste, odor, hardness, corrosion, sediment, etc. Water can also be tested for naturally occurring contaminants like arsenic, fluoride, and radium.
 The Minnesota Department of Health recommends testing for coliform bacteria, nitrate, arsenic, lead, and manganese on a scheduled basis.

-Nearly all Iowa counties participate in the Grants-to-Counties Well Program to assist families with well water testing.
-The Grants-to-Counties program can provide free or cost-sharing for water sampling and analysis to qualifying private drinking water systems.
-To find out if your county participates in the Grants-to-County Well Program or to arrange sampling of your water system, please refer to the list of County Environmental Health Sanitarians supplied by the Iowa DNR and contact the Sanitarian’s office in the county where the well is located.
+Iowa’s Private Well Grants Program (PWG) provides free water testing annually to all private well owners and users for the analysis of bacteria/coliform, E.coli/fecal coliform, and nitrates.
+Testing for arsenic, manganese, and PFAs is also available with this program but not on an annual basis.
+In addition to private well testing, the PWG program offers funding grants for private well related remedial services.
+Contact the County Health Department in your county or refer to the list of County Environmental Health Sanitarians supplied by the Iowa DNR.
+For more information on the program, see Private Well Testing.
 Minnesota also has help for private well owners through grants or loans.
 The grant programs may also assist with the cost of filling abandoned wells.
 Old wells pose a safety hazard and a hazard to groundwater contamination.
 Most state laws require old abandoned wells to be properly filled to eliminate any hazards.

 Iowa residents can get more information from the Iowa DNR to learn how to sample and test well water.
 Minnesota residents can get more information from the Minnesota Department of Health.
 The Environmental Protection Agency (EPA) has an all-states listing of contacts for certified laboratories for water testing.